Wal33D/nhtsa-recall-lookup/README.md

 const lookup = new RecallLookup();

-// Get recalls for specific vehicle const recalls = await lookup.getRecalls('Honda', 'CR-V', '2019');
+// Get recalls by VIN (easiest method) const recalls = await lookup.getRecallsByVIN('1HGCM82633A123456');

+// Or get recalls by make/model/year
+const recalls2 = await lookup.getRecalls('Honda', 'CR-V', '2019');

 for (const recall of recalls) {
     if (RecallLookup.isCriticalRecall(recall)) {